JaimeBarreraS/JaimeBarreraS/README.md

 <h1 align="center">Hi 👋, I'm Jaime Barrera</h1>
-<h3 align="center">I am a software development student at Campuslands.
+<h3>I am a software development student at Campuslands.
 I have worked with Python, HTML, and CSS, and I have also developed skills in areas such as PSeInt, console-level coding, and agile methodologies like Scrum.
 Additionally, I have strengthened my soft skills and English proficiency.
 I am passionate about learning and exploring new technologies and am always looking for opportunities to apply my knowledge in interesting projects.
 Take a look at my repositories and feel free to contact me for collaboration!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jaimebarreras&label=Profile%20views&color=0e75b6&style=flat" alt="jaimebarreras" /> </p>